 Furthermore, there are trucking jobs that don’t require drivers to be gone away for weeks at a time.
 Trucking jobs for women can include regional dry van routes, as well as port and rail driving jobs.
 These types of trucking jobs allow drivers to be home every few days, which is well suited for women who have family and social commitments.

 The trucking industry needs, and wants, more women to fulfill the role of truck driver.
-If you are a CDL truck driver searching for trucking jobs for women, contact Knight Transportation to join our diverse team.
+If you are a female CDL truck driver searching for trucking jobs, contact Knight Transportation to join our diverse team.